divesh-netizen/divesh-netizen/readme.md

 ### Hi there, I'm Divesh - aka [divesh-netizen][website] 👋

-## I serve as a Full Stack Developer at Razor Edge Analytics, where I handle both front-end and back-end development using Python (Flask) and React
+## I serve as a Full Stack Developer at Razor Edge Analytics, where I handle Two Project one with Python(Flask) + React and Another one is Node.js + React.
 -  Working in the financial sector, I've cultivated a strong interest in Machine Learning and Data Science.
 These skills are actively applied in my current role, where I work with complex financial data.
 My expertise extends to DevOps practices, which have further enriched my technical toolkit.
 - In my pursuit of continuous growth, I've also learned and successfully applied the MERN stack, demonstrating my adaptability and commitment to expanding my skillset.
 I also adding related Project Here.